haoteng10/MasterBot/README.md

 # MasterBot
-A bot to make everything easier!
+A bot that makes everything easier!

 ## Commands
 1. `ping` --> pong